google/xls/docs_src/dslx_std.md

 ### `trace_fmt!`

-DSLX supports printf-style debugging via the `trace_fmt!` builtin, which allows dumping values to stdout.
+DSLX supports printf-style debugging via the `trace_fmt!` built-in, which allows dumping values to stdout.

 Note: to see `trace_fmt!` output you need to be seeing `INFO` level logging,